obeewnn/Twitch-Chat-Downloader/readme.md

 ### Notes

 - A client ID is currently not required by Twitch.
-If they eventually decides to require a client ID, `require_client_id` in `settings.json` should be set to `true` to require a client ID when running the script.
+If they ever decide to require a client ID, `require_client_id` in `settings.json` should be set to `true`, so that a client ID is required when running the script.
-- Empty messages means the user has been timed out.
+- Empty messages means the user was timed out or banned.
 There's no known way to get these messages.
 - This script is using Twitch's undocumented ReChat API.
 The script may break at any time.
 - The longer VOD, the more API calls are made to Twitch (possibly thousands).
 Use with care and stay up to date on any rate limits.